Jeffhsu0000/LeetCode/README.md

 This Repository is just for LeetCode practice with Java.
 Some of the thought is from LeetCode discusstion.
 Just keep it here as reminder.
-If it obeys your wish, please tell me and I will delete it imediately.
+If it obeys your wish, please tell me and I will delete it immediately.